Folium Systems

 • Tool-permission and live-action limits

-• Evaluation evidence and known-limits records
+• Evaluation records and known-limits records

 Trust boundary